zehreken/zehreken.github.io/_posts/2016-11-07-performance-comparison_ecs.markdown

 <small>Simple simulation</small>

 ## Initialization Performance Comparison
-Multiple MonoBehaiours take a lot of time to initialize because MonoBehaviour is huge.
+Multiple MonoBehavoiurs take a lot of time to initialize because MonoBehaviour is huge.
 Single MonoBehaviour also takes more time because it is still MonoBehaviour.
 Entitas is fast but not as fast as the Update Method Pattern, probably because of the overhead of the systems.
 The fastest is plain OOD.

-* Multiple MonoBehaiours initialization time ~171 ms.
+* Multiple MonoBehavoiurs initialization time ~171 ms.
-* Single MonoBehaiour initialization time ~105 ms.
+* Single MonoBehavoiur initialization time ~105 ms.
 * Entitas initialization time ~38 ms.
 * Plain OOD initialization time ~32 ms.

 ## Runtime Performance Comparison
 When it comes to runtime performance multiple MonoBehaviours and single MonoBehaviour is almost the same and worse than the other two.
 Entitas is better but not as good as plain OOD.

-* Multiple MonoBehaiours frame time ~14 ms / 71 frames per second
+* Multiple MonoBehavoiurs frame time ~14 ms / 71 frames per second
-* Single MonoBehaiour frame time ~14 ms / 71 frames per second
+* Single MonoBehavoiur frame time ~14 ms / 71 frames per second
 * Entitas frame time ~12 ms / 83 frames per second
 * Plain OOD frame time ~11 ms / 91 frames per seconds